nutjob4life/plone-ldap-analysis/README.rst

 * Adding a Python interpreter with the python-ldap egg baked in.
 * Add some sample Python scripts to query for all users outside of groups.
-* Check this into Github.
+* Check this into Github—nevermind, DONE!

 ..
 References: